Iams Proactive Health Review

-The fourth ingredient is dried beet pulp.
+The fifth ingredient is dried beet pulp.
 Dried beet pulp is the by-product which remains once sugar has been extracted from sugar beets.
 The primary contribution of beet pulp is dietary fiber.

 We'd also like to note that beet pulp is fairly controversial in pet food.
 Proponents claim that beet pulp can promote intestinal health and regulate blood sugar.
 However, opponents claim that beet pulp is an inexpensive filler.